Updated and edited: September 2014

 - Stop smoking (Biedermann et al. 2013).

 There is a difference between the microbiome of a baby born vaginally compared to a baby born by c-section (Azad, et al. 2013; Penders et al. 2013; Prince et al. 2014).
 During a vaginal birth the baby is colonised by maternal vaginal and faecal bacteria.
-The initial bacterial colonies resemble the maternal vaginal microbiota – predominately Lactobacillus, Prevotella and Sneathia.
+Initial human bacterial colonies resemble the maternal vaginal microbiota – predominately Lactobacillus, Prevotella and Sneathia.
 A baby born by c-section is colonised by the bacteria in the hospital environment and maternal skin – predominately Staphylocci and C difficile.
 They also have significantly lower levels of Bifidobacterium and lower bacterial diversity than vaginally born babies.
 These differences in the microbiome ‘seeding’ may be the reason for the long-term increased risk of particular diseases for babies born by c-section.

 The environment in which the baby is born also influences their initial colonisation.
 A study by Penders et al. (2013) found that term infants born vaginally at home and then breastfed exclusively had the most ‘beneficial’ gut microbiota.
 It is likely that these babies only came into contact with the microbiota of their family during the key period for ‘seeding’ the microbiome.
 No one has researched waterbirth and the microbiome yet.
 Might it dilute the bacteria?
 The chance of colonisation and infection with group B streptococcus (GBS) is reduced with waterbirth (Cohain 2010; Neugeborene et al. 2007).
 This may be due to dilution of the GBS or additional colonisation of the baby with beneficial bacteria.
 Another future research topic is caul birth and the microbiome.
 Does a baby born in the caul miss out on colonisation via the vagina?